 The most important misconception to clarify is that business matchmaking differs from networking.
 Even though both share similar goals, namely to expand a network, they have different approaches.

 Casual networking normally takes place in an unstructured way, either during coffee breaks in between event sessions, or in dedicated networking areas.
-Both cases are inefficient and not goal-oriented.

 Regular networking means to arises naturally in an unstructured manner in an inefficient, time consuming way.
+Maybe the person you meet is a valuable connect.
+Maybe not.

 Definition of Business Matchmaking

-Business matchmaking is a method to identify and connect (match) companies with common business interests, complementary services, expertise, technologies or business strengths.
+Business matchmaking is a method to identify and connect (match) companies and people with common business interests, complementary services, expertise, technologies or business strengths.
 The goal is to create cooperative connections and realize business opportunities that mutually benefit both parties.

 Participating people (businesses) have to state information about what it is they are searching for, or what they have to offer. b2b matchmaking is based on that information.
 The system can identify which needs are met by which offers, and then connect those people.